cpadierna/github_data_vis/README.md

 This Python script makes an API request to GitHub and translates the data into a top 30-starred Python projects graph for your use.

 The graph will give you a title of each project, and you will be able to click on each bar.
-This link brings you to the GitHub repository so you may check out the project yourself.
+Each link brings you to the GitHub repository so you may check out the project yourself.

 ## Notes before using this script